pyweekorg/docs/docs/rules.rst

 - Entrant cheated.

-A submission that gets more than 50% disqualification votes is not eligible for any prizes, though they'll still appear in the rankings ("do'h, if only I'd followed the rules!")
+A submission that gets more than 50% disqualification votes is not eligible for any prizes, though they’ll still appear in the rankings (“do’h, if only I’d followed the rules!”)

 6. Existing artwork, music and sound effects may be used